jakeadam10/PRG1-debugging-workshop-javascript/readme.md

 - Security vulnerabilities
 - Performance issues

-> 🔑 Debugging is the process of identifying, analyzing, and resolving these discrepancies to align the actual behavior of the program with its expected behavior.
+> 🔑 Debugging is the process of identifying, analyzing, and resolving these discrepancies to align the actual behaviour of the program with its expected behaviour.

 ## A Brief Guide to Debugging

 Effective debugging involves several key steps:

-1. Establish or clarify the **expected behavior** of your program.
+1. Establish or clarify the **expected behaviour** of your program.
 For example, if you call a function with a certain set of inputs, we should expect to get back a particular return value.
 2. Call the function/program you want to debug.
-3. Identify the difference between the** expected behavior** and the actual behavior (what happens when you actually run the code).
+3. Identify the difference between the** expected behaviour** and the actual behaviour (what happens when you actually run the code).
 4. Use various strategies (see below) to find out why the bug is occurring.
 5. Fix the bug and verify that the program now works as expected.